aequchain/aequchain.github.io/icons/pln.md

 - **Education Coordinators:** 3-5 staff
 - **Healthcare Liaison:** 2-3 staff

-**Purpose:** These roles do NOT directly contribute to phone production but reduce external costs for ALL employees, creating the foundation for free living.
+**Purpose:** These roles do NOT directly contrie to phone production  reduce external costs for ALL employees, creating the foundation for free living.

 ### 1.3 Property & Infrastructure Acquisition